(Image credit: Tobyotter @Flickr)

 9% of colorectal cancers

-Also in this news conference, AICR expressed their concerns about the lack of public awareness about the link between obesity and cancer.
+The AICR has also expressed their concerns about the lack of public awareness about the link between obesity and cancer.

 Scientists suggest that this link between obesity and cancer is due to excess fat increasing levels of sex steroids and other hormones that promote cancer growth.
 Also the reduced immune function and elevated oxidative stress associated with excess body fat may contribute to the initiation of cancer by damaging DNA.